rajurai/ProjectMyGit/compute.md

 METHOD  |  URI                        |DESCRIPTION
 --------|---------------------------- |-------------
-GET     | /servers                    |List servers
+GET     | /servers                    |List all the servers

 <p>
-It shows list of servers present in database.
+It will list all the available servers information.
 </p>

 <p><b>Normal response codes</b>: 200